aTasja/Internet-Radio-for-Raspberry-Pi/README.md

 # Internet-Radio-for-Raspberry-Pi
-Equipment: Raspberry Pi 3 B
+Equipment: Raspberry Pi 3 and
            TV for sound

 Behavor: